Constitutional Renewal Bill is safe after all March 31, 2008Posted by James in Politics.

 For more information please see the following sources:

-House of Lords July 5, 2006Posted by Philip John in Politics.
+House of Lords July 5, 2006Posted by Phil in Politics.

 As SpyBlog reports, the House of Lords has been debated the Legislative and Regulatory Reform Bill.
 We are not exactly certain yet as to what amendments have been tabled or made but it does appear as though the Labour lord at the forefront has tabled for clause 3 to be removed with allows the implementation of law commission recommendations with or without changes – one of our primary concerns.